SioKCronin/website/content/praxis.md

 When I emerged I envisioned new orientations to ideating, collaborating, healing, building and being.
 I desired to build productive poetics that went beyond expressing.
 Poetics that could organize, mobilize, and shape the trajectories of interdependent webs of subjects.
-For so long I had apprenticed in boundary erasure for survival.
-I had studied and taught nondualism in the Vedic tradition.
-I had primed the canvas for an identification of self that pressed beyond the borders of organism.

-I now prioritize engineering, somatics, and collective intelligence research to prime fresh possiblities of collective flourishing.
+I now prioritize information infrastructure, somatics, poetics, dialectics, and collective intelligence research to prime fresh possiblities of collective flourishing.
 I take notes in [code](https://github.com/SioKCronin/swarmopt) and poems.
-I explore network love.
-I apprentice as a steward of growing complex data systems to provide scaffolding to my inquiry.

-The earth still meets me in moments of unrestrained reverie.
-I dance my understandings.
-I feel musical scores of energetic response.
-And yet ... my gaze remains fixed on supporting the emergence of what we are chosing to build together.
+The earth continues to meet me in moments of unrestrained reverie, and yet my gaze is fixed on supporting the emergence of what we will build together.

 {{< youtube B_CMHGz8QCo >}}